nhsengland/Talking-Therapies/Social Personal Circumstance Dashboard/README.md

-# NHS Talking Therapies for Anxiety and Depression
+# Social/Personal Circumstance Dashboard

-## Social/Personal Circumstance Dashboard
+This folder contains the SQL scripts used for the [Social/Personal Circumstance Dashboard](https://future.nhs.uk/NHSTalkingTherapies/view?objectID=34899408).

-- This dashboard is hosted on FutureNHS: https://future.nhs.uk/NHSTalkingTherapies/view?objectID=34899408
+Please note this information is experimental and it is only intended for use for management purposes.